aryans1319/Rectify/README.md

 Class Management | All class management activities (branch/section wise) separately for every year students, creating assignment in the application itself assigning tasks and keep a record of every student activites individually in different sections.
 Video Calling support | Video calling support between students and teacher for quick doubt resolve and better teacher to student interaction

-Thank you !
-Microsoft Team for such a wonderful mentorship program ❤️ You can also check [My weekly record during this program](https://docs.google.com/document/d/1tiDQlXSs6BUe6wVWzlbyqzxnwrio0emJkBpMfHyfSJo/edit?usp=sharing)